Virginia becomes first Southern state to legalize marijuana

 Northam’s amendments cleared the House 53-44 with two abstentions during a one-day session held for the purpose of putting the finishing touches on the year’s legislation.
 In the Senate, lawmakers deadlocked 20-20 and Democratic Lt.
 Gov. Justin Fairfax broke the tie, voting to approve the changes.

 The final version of the legislation would allow adults 21 and up to legally possess up to one ounce (28.3 grams) of cannabis without the intent to distribute beginning July 1.
-It would also allow the home cultivation of up to four plants per household beginning July 1.
+It also would allow the home cultivation of up to four plants per household beginning July 1.
 Public use of the drug will be prohibited.

 “This is not going to generate some ganjafest at Jiffy Lube Pavilion out in the parking lot, because that is smoking in public.
 Just like you can’t drink in public, you can’t smoke in public under this,” Democratic Sen. Scott Surovell said.

 It will be years before legal retail sales follow legalized possession.
-The bill lays out the complex process of creating a new state agency to oversee the marijuana marketplace, with sales beginning and regulations going into effect on Jan.
+The bill lays out the complex process of creating a new state agency to oversee the marijuana marketplace, with sales beginning and regulations taking effect on Jan.
 1, 2024.

 Many parts of the bill dealing with the regulatory framework will have to be reapproved by lawmakers next year.
 The possession and cultivation pieces will not.

-Republicans, who overwhelmingly opposed the bill when it initially went through the General Assembly, railed against the latest version for several reasons.
+Republicans, who overwhelmingly opposed the bill when it initially went through the General Assembly, railed against the latest version citing several reasons.

 GOP Del.
 Chris Head called the bill “a train wreck.”